 Background; why speed up children’s bedtimes?

 There is so much that I love about the time spent with the children at bedtime.
-Its just when it all turns overtired.
 “Bedtime bags” is an activity that is about enjoying the good stuff, whilst seeking to organise and speed up the children’s bedtime (to reduce the tough overtired stuff and of course have an evening!).

-So, I’ve been trying to think of ways of making the little people more “up for” and positive about bedtime…😂🤯🙄😤 Basically I need to speed up the children’s bedtime and reduce the delaying tactics!
+The hope is that it will make the little people in your lives more “up for” bedtime 😁🤞😴 Basically I need to speed up my children’s bedtime and reduce the delaying tactics!
 I need a carrot to dangle, a change from my idle threats of no stories.
-Or fictitious sightings of the big Father C doing a fly by on his sleigh 🙄.
+Or fictitious sightings of the big Father C doing a fly by on his sleigh.
+In August. 🙄

 My husband has described the boys as “Level 10” this week, so it seems like a good week to try something different.
 After all this is the highest level that they operate at.
 It has been tough.
 The children are tired, we are tired.
 There have been birthday celebrations, parents’ evenings, pyjama days at school.
 Bedtimes have been tough.
-My middlest has been crying that he isn’t on our honeymoon photos if that helps set the scene.
-But I decided to press on with this anyway…
+My middlest has been crying that he isn’t in our honeymoon photos (taken over 10 years ago) if that helps set the scene.

 So that’s the history behind this spin on show and tell, which with its element of secrecy should prove irresistible to children.